gabrielcampari/gabrielcampari/README.md

 * 🌍  I'm From São Paulo - Brasil
 * 🧠  I'm learning Cloud Computing & TypeScript
-* 🤝  I'm open to collaborating and interested on large-scale projects that can change lives
+* 🤝  I'm open to collaborating and interested on large-scale projects that can change lifes

 ##